 List of all Biosphere Mini Lessons

-Students observe monthly images of changing vegetation patterns, looking for seasonal changes occurring throughout 2017.
+Students observe seasonal images of Monthly Leaf Area, looking for any changes that are occurring throughout the year.

 Students observe seasonal images of Monthly Normalized Difference Vegetation, looking for any changes in vegetation that are occurring throughout the year.
 They put the images in order based on what they know about seasonal changes.

 This mini-lesson guides students' observations of soil moisture anomalies (how much the moisture content was above or below the norm) for the continental US in May 2018.

 Explore using units in calculations with the Leaf Area Index (LAI).
 LAI is a ratio that describes the number of square meters of leaves per square meter of available land surface.
 Because of the units in the ratio, it is dimensionless.